proplot-dev/proplot/docs/why.rst

 ``axwidth=2`` (inches).
 If the `aspect ratio mode
 <https://matplotlib.org/2.0.2/examples/pylab_examples/equal_aspect_ratio.html>`__
 for the reference subplot is set to ``'equal'``, as with :ref:`geographic and polar <ug_proj>` plots and `~matplotlib.axes.Axes.imshow` plots, the *imposed* aspect ratio will be used instead.

-The width or height of the figure can also be constrained with the `width` and `height` parameters, and the `journal` parameter lets you create figures with suitable size for :ref:`various publications <journal_table>`.
+The width or height of the *figure* can also be constrained separately with the `width` and `height` parameters.
+If only one is specified, the other will be adjusted to preserve subplot aspect ratios.
+The `journal` parameter lets you create figures with suitable widths or heights for submission to :ref:`various publications <journal_table>`.

 ProPlot also uses its own "tight layout" algorithm to automatically determine the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace`